Guide

 Play games for you.
 Guarantee wins.
 Beat the house edge on any casino game.
 Make you money if you don't sign up for and use multiple social casino platforms.
 Replace the need to actually set up accounts, verify your identity, and understand how each platform's bonus structure works.

 Automation is a logistics tool, not a strategy tool.
-It makes sure you collect what's already available to you.
-The "strategy" part — which sites to play, how to manage your SC balance, when to redeem — that's still on you.
+It can attempt configured routine steps, but it cannot make a reward available or redeemable.
+You still decide which sites to use, how to manage an SC balance, and when to request redemption.

 The Landscape in 2026